 He is the co-writer of “Irreplaceable,” a film seen in theaters by more than 130,000 people across the United States and Canada and released worldwide, and he is the co-author and co–creator of “The Family Project,” a 12-session small group DVD curriculum produced by Focus on the Family.

 Stanton is also the author of a number of books on various aspects of marriage and families.
 His recent books are “Loving My (LGBT) Neighbor: Being Friends in Grace and Truth,” an exploration of how Christians should interact with their gay or lesbian neighbors, and “The Family Project,” a theological, anthropological and sociological look at the essential human institution of the family.

-Stanton is the author of five books about marriage and families, including “Why Marriage Matters: Reasons to Believe in Marriage in Postmodern Society,” “My Crazy, Imperfect Christian Family” and “Marriage on Trial: The Case Against Same-Sex Marriage and Parenting,” which was featured on C-SPAN BookTV.
-Stanton has also been interviewed on the Los Angeles NPR show, “AirTalk.”
-He is also a contributing author to nine others.
+He is also the author of “The Rings Makes All the Difference”; “Secure Daughters, Confident Sons: How Parents Guide Their Children into Authentic Masculinity and Femininity”; “Why Marriage Matters: Reasons to Believe in Marriage in Postmodern Society”; “My Crazy, Imperfect Christian Family”; and “Marriage on Trial: The Case Against Same-Sex Marriage and Parenting,” which was featured on C-SPAN BookTV.
+He is a contributing author to nine others, as well.